 The remaining 18 hours required may be taken under either a thesis or a non-thesis option.

 Non-thesis Option.
-Under the non-thesis option, 9 of the remaining 18 hours are free electives, and the other 9 hours must be at the 6000-level or higher, with at least 6 hours in mathematics with a grade of B or better.
+Under the non-thesis option, 9 of the remaining 18 hours are free electives.
+The other 9 hours must be at the 6000-level or higher, and at least 6 of these 9 hours must be in mathematics with a grade of B or better.

 Thesis Option.
 Under the thesis option, the program must include a thesis, up to 9 thesis hours, and additional hours of coursework at the 4000 level or higher.
 Students choosing the thesis option should also satisfy the Institute's Responsible Conduct of Research (RCR) Requirement.